I’m excited to announce our call for artists submissions for our second show of 2026

 — Derek Walcott

-The meaning of a feast is often heightened by its contrast with other concepts:
+The meaning of a feast is often heightened by its contrast with other aspects:

 • Inclusion vs. Exclusion: While feasts are powerful symbols of inclusion and hospitality, who is invited to the table can also highlight social hierarchies, power dynamics, or exclusion.

-I would love to receive an array of work which you as artists feel explores the theme of Feast: pretty much anything that fits seamlessly with this theme: both literally and metaphorically.
+I would love to receive an array of work which you as artists feel explores the theme of Feast: but feast as a metaphor for anything within life that fills you up, nourishes you, sustains you: pretty much anything that fits seamlessly with this theme: both literally and metaphorically.

 Within this call out I am also looking for 4 place settings for a feasting table: a set of plates/dishes/cups to eat, drink & feast from: decorated richly, brightly and boldly: each setting will have been created by one potter/ceramicist.
 I am also looking for a centre piece for the table too - equally as bold and elaborate.